 - cortical thickening without aggressive periosteal reaction is often seen

-- tumour extension into the medullary cavity is frequently seen
+- tumor extension into the medullary cavity is frequently seen

 It exhibits predominantly low signal intensity both on T1 and T2 weighted imaging.
-High signal intensity on T2 is suggestive of a high-grade tumour.
+High signal intensity on T2 is suggestive of a high-grade tumor.

 Treatment and prognosis

 Parosteal osteosarcomas are usually low-grade lesions are usually treated with surgical resection and no neoadjuvant chemotherapy or radiation.
 As they are frequently metaphyseal in location, large parosteal osteosarcomas or those with deep medullary invasion may require limb salvage, including joint replacement.

 Parosteal osteosarcomas have an excellent prognosis (80-95% long-term survival).